Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 This experience was undoubtedly the highlight of our road trip — swimming up close with the world’s biggest, friendliest fish, the whale shark!

 Our tour with Exmouth Dive was worth every cent, with our own spotter plane making sure that our boat could get close to the whale sharks.
-Seeing a whale shark is pretty much a guarantee, and if you don’t see any of the tour, you’ll even get a voucher to go again for free (usable within three years).
+Seeing a whale shark is pretty much a guarantee and if you don’t see any on the tour, you’ll even get a voucher to go again for free (usable within three years).

 Not like we needed it though — we got a total of seven dives with the gentle giants, breaking into celebration back on the boats each time.